icantevxn/icantevxn.github.io/README.md

 If you get a json-server command not found error, please run `npm i -g json-server --save`.

+If you don't have angular/cli installed, run `npm i -g @angular/cli --save`

 If you are in your project root, run `cd src` and then `ng serve` for a dev server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding